PSD 2 Information Hub

 Low risk transactions

 Transaction risk analysis (TRA) can be applied by the issuer in cases where there a transaction is assessed as low risk.
-While the Acquirer can request that a transaction be considered as low risk, the decision will be taken by the issuer and depends on fraud levels being monitored at acquirer-level and issuer-level by the issuer.
+While the Acquirer can request that a transaction be considered as low risk, the final decision will be taken by the issuer and depends on fraud levels being monitored at both acquirer-level and issuer-level.

 Recurring payments